 “Why was I standing on the kitchen counter? ” you ask.
 My most popular answer is “pole dancing.”
 Believe as you will.

-There was no one around except my labradoodle, Bentley, so I had to find my cellphone to call for help.
+No one was around except my labradoodle, Bentley, so I had to find my cell phone to call for help.

 But where was the phone?

-The next thing I remember, a strange man was kneeling over me calling my name.
+The next thing I remember, a strange man was kneeling over me, calling my name.
 I had passed out.
 The man was an EMT.
-With the aide of another EMT, he lifted me onto what felt like a board.
+With the aid of another EMT, he lifted me onto what felt like a board.
 My leg was still bent.
 I was in excruciating pain.

-When we arrived at the hospital emergency room, my brother, sister-in-law and my ex-husband were there.
+When we arrived at the hospital emergency room, my brother, sister-in-law, and ex-husband were there.
 They took care of the details of admitting me to the emergency room while I was wheeled into a “holding area.”

-As I remember, it was close to 9pm when I entered the emergency room of the hospital.
-After X-rays and the sad discovery that I had broken both my hip and my arm, I was put into my private room..
+As I remember, it was close to 9pm when I entered the hospital’s emergency room.
+After X-rays and the sad discovery that I had broken my hip and arm, I was put into my private room.
 It was after 4am.
-Apparently the hospital had a problem locating the doctor.
+Apparently, the hospital had a problem locating the doctor.
 Without his approval, they could not admit me.

 Fortunately, I was loaded with meds, so I was in and out of consciousness.
 I remember vividly, however, when they put me in the hospital bed and forced my leg down straight with a pulley and weights.
 That hurt big time.